evaevangelisti/plotter/README.md

 # Plotter

-A Python package for consistent Matplotlib plots
+A Python package for consistent Matplotlib plots.